Dog Owner Wants To Know If It's Wrong To Expect Comfort From Her Depressed Best Friend After Her Dog Died

 If your friends aren't by your side at any given time, there are plenty of options available to help you get out of that funk.
 Plus, there will always be other people who are willing to support you at your lowest point.

 It doesn't have to be that one person.
-Friendships can remain strong, so don’t worry too much—better days will come soon enough!
+Friendships can remain strong, so don’t worry too much, better days will come soon enough!

 To foster a more supportive environment, the dog owner could also explore other avenues for emotional expression.
 Engaging in pet loss support groups or seeking therapy can provide her with the necessary space to process her grief.
-According to a study from the American Psychological Association, peer support during grief can significantly aid recovery by validating emotions and reducing feelings of isolation.

 It's essential for individuals who are grieving to seek support beyond their immediate friendships.
 Joining support groups for pet loss or reaching out to a therapist can provide additional outlets for expressing grief.
-Studies show that engaging with others who share similar experiences can significantly alleviate feelings of isolation and provide comfort during difficult times.